pangan/python-code-test-2020/README.md

 Python Code Test 2020
 =====================

-This package contains of a Flask application which serves _Game of Thrones_ episodes information.
+This package contains a Flask application which serves _Game of Thrones_ episodes information.

 ## How to run